Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsubsection{Two useful consequences of the strong Markov property}

 We finish the section by proving two propositions that will be of use later.
-The first concerns the \emph{hitting probabilities} of the chain meaning the chance $\Pbx{\{\phi_A<\infty\}}$ that the chain ever enters a set $A$ for the various possible starting states $x$. \begin{proposition}[The linear equations satisfied by the hitting probabilities] For all states $x\in\s$ and sets $A\subseteq\s$,
+The first concerns the \emph{hitting probabilities} of the chain meaning the chance $\Pbx{\{\phi_A<\infty\}}$ that the chain ever enters a set $A$ for the various possible starting states $x$. \begin{proposition}[The hitting probabilities satisfy a set of linear equations] For all states $x$ in $\s$ and subsets $A$ of $\s$,

-\end{proposition} The second proposition formalises the intuitive idea that the chain may visit at most one of two disjoint closed sets (for it enters one of these sets, it will never leave the set, and, in particular, never visit the other): \begin{proposition}[The chain visits at most one of two disjoint closed sets] If $\cal{C}_1$ and $\cal{C}_2$ are two disjoint closed sets, then
+\end{proposition} The second proposition formalises the intuitive idea that the chain may visit at most one of two disjoint closed sets (for it enters one of these sets, it will never leave the set, and, consequently, never visit the other one): \begin{proposition}[The chain visits at most one of two disjoint closed sets] If $\cal{C}_1$ and $\cal{C}_2$ are two disjoint closed sets, then

 \end{proposition}

 The proofs of both propositions require the following consequence of the strong Markov property. \begin{lemma} For any subset $A$ of the state space and $(\cal{F}_n)_{n\in\n}$-stopping time $\varsigma$,